santraj611/arch_i3wm/README.md

 - flameshot (for taking screenshots or recording maybe)
 - xclip (It's make sure that neovim does use systems clipboard)
 - starship (for command promet)
-- cue (terminal music/audio player)
+- kew (terminal music/audio player)
 - mpv (video/media player)